Bolivian interim leader says Morales can’t run in new vote

 The new envoy, Jean Arnault, was traveling to Bolivia on Thursday, according to U.N. spokesman Stephane Dujarric.

+“They have no leadership at all.
+It’s similar to the situation in Libya, though there is no direct armed intervention.
+However, the country is close to chaos,” Putin said.

+The interim government on Thursday gave journalists a tour of a 29-story presidential office building with a heliport built by Morales and that his foes have criticized as one of his excesses.
+The empty presidential suite on the 24th floor contained a wall painting showing leaders including Nelson Mandela and Fidel Castro; a reading room with several biographies about Morales; a few items of clothing in the main bedroom; and a jacuzzi.

 Morales upended politics in this nation long ruled by light-skinned descendants of Europeans by reversing deep-rooted inequality.
-The economy grew strongly thanks to a boom in prices of commodities and he ushered through a new constitution that created a new Congress with seats reserved for Bolivia’s smaller indigenous groups while also allowing self-rule for all indigenous communities.
+The economy benefited from a boom in prices of commodities and he ushered through a new constitution that created a new Congress with seats reserved for Bolivia’s smaller indigenous groups while also allowing self-rule for all indigenous communities.

-Although some supporters had been disenchanted by his insistence on holding on to power, he remains popular, especially among other members of his native Aymara ethnic group.
-Many worry they might lose their gains, and they have been protesting reports that the multicolored Wiphala flag that represents them has been burned by people who sympathize with the opposition.
+Although some supporters became disenchanted by his insistence on holding on to power, Morales remains popular, especially among other members of his native Aymara ethnic group.

-“More than 13 years of progress under Evo were lost in a minute when he resigned,” said Magenta Villamil, a demonstrator.

-Morales’ backers, who hold a two-thirds majority in Congress, boycotted the session that Añez called Tuesday night to formalize her claim to the presidency, preventing a quorum.
+Castillo reported from Mexico.
+Associated Press writers Carlos Valdez and Paola Flores in La Paz.